Streaming MP4s Securely and Preventing Hotlinking

-If you’ve ever wanted to stream MP4s securely over the internet while preventing hotlinking and stealing of your content, hopefully this helps.
+If you’ve ever wanted to stream MP4s securely over the internet while preventing hotlinking and unauthorized sharing of your content, this guide should help you get started.
+We’ll walk you through installing Ubuntu, setting up Apache with H.264 pseudo-streaming, and finally enabling token authentication with mod_auth_token.

 1. Install Ubuntu